 Now, let’s explore the essential steps involved in integrating Webhooks and Amazon Aurora using the Hevo platform:

 Step 1: Log into your Hevo account and configure your source data, i.e., Webhooks, as shown in the below image.
-If you’d like more information about configuring Webhooks as a data source, visit here.
+You can also learn about how to create Webhook Pipeline.

 Configure Webhook Source